Howard Schnellenberger, coached University of Miami to first national football title, dies

-March 28 (UPI) -- Howard Schnellenberger, who led the University of Miami to its first national championship and later vitalized programs at Louisville in his home town and Florida Atlantic in Boca Raton where died Saturday, his family announced.
+March 28 (UPI) -- Howard Schnellenberger, who led the University of Miami to its first national football championship, died Saturday, his family announced.
 He was 87.

+Schnellenberger later coached at Louisville, Oklahoma and Florida Atlantic University.
+He compiled a 158-151-3 record over 27 seasons as a college head coach, including a 6-0 mark in bowl games.

+He also served as head coach of the NFL's Baltimore Colts from 1973-74, recording a 4-13 record with the club.

-He coached Miami to the 1983 national champion, defeating Nebraska 31-30 in a game in the Orange Bowl, which was the Hurricanes' home stadium.
-He departed after that season, compiling a 41-16 record and they won three more national titles over the next six seasons.
+Schnellenberger coached Miami to the 1983 national championship, defeating Nebraska 31-30 in the Orange Bowl.
+He departed after that season, compiling a 41-16 record during his time at the school.

-"The loss of Coach Schnellenberger is immeasurable in so many ways for the University of Miami family," Miami Athletic Director Blake James said in a statement.
-"He helped our University grow during a critical period of time and established a foundation for future success, on the football field and off.
-Our thoughts are with his family, friend, former colleagues and players, He will forever be a Hurricane."

-In 1985, he coached Louisville, which had a losing record in the previous six seasons.
-His achievements included coaching the Cardinals to two bowl games victories, including beating Alabama in the Fiesta Bowl, 34-7, in their first New Year's Day bowl.
+He became head coach at Louisville in 1985 and quickly reshaped the school's struggling football program, which had finished with a losing record in the previous six seasons.
+He led the Cardinals to two bowl game victories, including a win over Alabama in the 1991 Fiesta Bowl.
 He left the program after the 1994 season.
-He resigned after one season.

-Late in the 1994 season, he was hired to replace head coach Gary Gibbs, who had resigned.

-He became bond salesman but in 1998 at age 64, he was named director of football operations for FAU, building the program from scratch.
-FAU secured its first bowl invitation, defeating Memphis 44-27 in the New Orleans Bowl.
+Schnellenberger was named director of football operations for FAU in 1998 and built the program from scratch.
+Under his direction, the Owls secured their first bowl invitation in 2007, defeating Memphis 44-27 in the New Orleans Bowl.

-He had pushed for an on-campus stadium and on Oct.
-15, 2011, the Owls played their first game in the facility.
-In 2014, FAU announced the stadium would be named after him.

-Schnellenberger was born in 1934 in Louisville.
-He played tight end at Kentucky from 1952-55, earning All-America honors his senior year.
+Schnellenberger, who was born in Saint Meinrad, Ind., in 1934, played tight end at the University of Kentucky from 1952-55, earning All-America honors his senior year.

 Besides head coaching positions, he was an assistant at Kentucky and Alabama, under Bear Bryant, as well as the Miami Dolphins, under Don Shula.